Board of Directors & Staff

 WVARR STAFF

 Emily Birckhead is the executive director of the West Virginia Alliance of Recovery Residences.
 She graduated from WVU with her BS in Political Science and received her Master of Social Work Degree (MSW) from Marshall University.
 She is a person in recovery and is certified as both a CCAR Peer Recovery Coach and 200-RYT (Registered Yoga Teacher).
 Emily has previously worked as a Recovery Coach with the Partnership of African American Churches and as an AmeriCorps VISTA with Try This WV.
-She has supported the development of organizations including West Virginia’s first Collegiate Recovery Program (WVU CRP) and WV Recovers, an integrated, statewide peer recovery network for people with mental health and substance use disorders and served on the Board of Directors for the WV Association of Alcoholism and Drug Abuse Counselors from 2017-2020 and the Kanawha Pastoral Counseling Center (KPCC) from 2019-2023.
-She is a member of the National Alliance of Recovery Residences’ Advocacy & Affiliates Committees, the Recovery Housing Workgroup of the WV Governor’s Advisory Council for Substance Use Disorders’ Community Engagement Subcommittee, and is currently serving on the WV First Foundation Expert Panel.
+She has supported the development of organizations including West Virginia’s first Collegiate Recovery Program (WVU CRP) and WV Recovers, an integrated, statewide peer recovery network for people with mental health and substance use disorders.
+She served on the Board of Directors for the WV Association of Alcoholism and Drug Abuse Counselors from 2017-2020 and the Kanawha Pastoral Counseling Center (KPCC) from 2019 – 2024.
+She is a member of the National Alliance of Recovery Residences (NARR) Board of Directors, the Recovery Housing Workgroup of the WV Governor’s Advisory Council for Substance Use Disorders’ Community Engagement Subcommittee, and serves on the WV First Foundation Expert Panel.

 Danny Hale – Certification & Compliance Coordinator